wesionio/docs/whitepaper/token_and_distribution_plan.rst

 This is also our **blockchain technology application** value philosophy.

-We are building an increasingly mature system, in which :ref:`voken` will be the only measure of value and means of payment in such a sustainable and healthy environment.
+We are building an increasingly mature system, in which :ref:`wesion` will be the only measure of value and means of payment in such a sustainable and healthy environment.
-It is clear that the basic design of 1 Voken = 100GB after ecological maturity will ensure that the price of Voken is not destined to deviate too much from the anchoring of its actual use value.
+It is clear that the basic design of 1 wesion = 100GB after ecological maturity will ensure that the price of wesion is not destined to deviate too much from the anchoring of its actual use value.
-We expect users with real demands to buy Vokens through exchanges or other channels and use it for appropriate network services.
+We expect users with real demands to buy wesions through exchanges or other channels and use it for appropriate network services.
-Of course, the value logic of Voken is so clear that proper investment is also a good choice.
+Of course, the value logic of wesion is so clear that proper investment is also a good choice.

 Total 35 billion, absolute majority amount will be handed over to the users